AwesomeAnil/nyc-fhv-base-fare-prediction/README.md

-Perfect 🚀 — here’s your **refreshed README.md** with the critical dataset detail (2M June 2025 trips for training and 20M July 2025 trips for predictions) patched in.

----

 # 🚖 NYC FHV Base Fare Prediction

 > An end-to-end machine learning pipeline to predict **base passenger taxi fares** in New York City’s High-Volume For Hire Vehicle (FHV) services.